cotsapaslab/IMSGCexomechip/README.md

 ### Pipeline overview
 Our pipeline is split into twelve distinct steps, including meta-analysis of association results across strata (summarized in Figure S1 of our manuscript).
 These are:

-Basic QC per cohort: remove markers and samples with high missingness, Hardy-Weinberg filters, heterozygosity by missingness filter.
++ Basic QC per cohort: remove markers and samples with high missingness, Hardy-Weinberg filters, heterozygosity by missingness filter.
-Remove samples affected by batch effects per cohort (identity-by-missingness filter) Remove population outliers per cohort by projection PCA Merge cohorts into strata
++ Remove samples affected by batch effects per cohort (identity-by-missingness filter)
++ Remove population outliers per cohort by projection PCA
++ Merge cohorts into strata
-Remove samples affected by batch effects per stratum (identity-by-missingness filter) Remove related individuals per stratum
++ Remove samples affected by batch effects per stratum (identity-by-missingness filter)
++ Remove related individuals per stratum
-Remove markers with differential missingness between cases and controls Remove population outliers per stratum by projection PCA Remove monomorphic variants
++ Remove markers with differential missingness between cases and controls
++ Remove population outliers per stratum by projection PCA
++ Remove monomorphic variants
-Calculate final PCA for population stratification control Calculate case/control association statistics with mixed linear models per stratum Meta-analyze association statistics across all strata
++ Calculate final PCA for population stratification control
++ Calculate case/control association statistics with mixed linear models per stratum
++ Meta-analyze association statistics across all strata

 ### Software dependencies
-GNU bash 3.2.57 or later
++ GNU bash 3.2.57 or later
-EIGENSOFT 6.1.3 or later
++ EIGENSOFT 6.1.3 or later
-GCTA v1.91.4
++ GCTA v1.91.4
-FlashPCA 1.2.6 or later
++ FlashPCA 1.2.6 or later
-Perl v5.12 or later
++ Perl v5.12 or later
-PLINK v1.9
++ PLINK v1.9
-Python 3.0
++ Python 3.0
-R v2.15 or later (including packages ggplot2 v2.2.1, mclust v5.4, GenABEL v1.8, qqman v0.1.4, dplyr v0.7.4)
++ R v2.15 or later (including packages ggplot2 v2.2.1, mclust v5.4, GenABEL v1.8, qqman v0.1.4, dplyr v0.7.4)

 ### Running the pipeline
-The entire pipeline can be run from main_wrapper.sh, which calls the scripts included in this distribution to execute all twelve steps of our pipeline.
+The entire pipeline can be run from `main_wrapper.sh`, which calls the scripts included in this distribution to execute all twelve steps of our pipeline.
 There are detailed instructions for each step in the wrapper script.
 User input is required at various stages:

-In Step 1, for each cohort you must do ….
++ In Step 1, for each cohort you must do ….
-In Step 1, for each thing you must do …
++ In Step 1, for each thing you must do …
-In step 5, you must have the HLA variant file in the same directory …
++ In Step 5, you must have the HLA variant file in the same directory …

 ### Notes about options
-In step 12, note that the “+ logscale” option is required because the per-stratum association files list effect betas, NOT odds ratios (remember that beta = ln(OR) ).
+In step 12, note that the `+ logscale` option is required because the per-stratum association files list effect betas, NOT odds ratios (remember that `beta = ln(OR)` ).

 ### Structure and description of files and directories in this distribution

-Directory/file name
++ Directory/file name
-Description
++ Description
-1.basic_qc_pipeline
+1 basic_qc_pipeline
 QC scripts and suppl. files.
-2.post_qc_ibm
+2 post_qc_ibm
 Identity-by-missingness scripts and suppl. files.
-3.pPCA
+3 pPCA
 Projection PCA scripts and suppl. files.
-4.standardize_alleles
+4 standardize_alleles
 Scripts and suppl. files to update allelic map to match European 1000 Genomes.
-7.differential_missingness
+7 differential_missingness
 Two scripts to identify SNPs with differentially missing data between cases and controls.
 Main_wrapper.sh
 Wrapper with 12 subsequent steps from raw files gencall and zcall files to MLMA meta-analysis.